niooii/osu/stuff/stuff.md

     return 0
 ```

 It's just unsure of everything.
-Since my generator isn't getting any helpful feedback, it performs pretty much like the RNN.
+Since the generator isn't getting any helpful feedback, it performs pretty much like the RNN.
 Even obviously fake data (a zero vector of x, y positions) would be classified around the same with real replay data:
 ```
   Real positions: tensor([0.2152, 0.1895, 0.2129, 0.1899, 0.2076], device='cuda:0')